RickStrahl/BlogPosts/2025-04/Westwind-Scripting-Templating-Library-Adding-Support-for-Layouts,-Partials-and-Sections/Westwind-Scripting-Library-Adding-Support-For-Layouts-Partials-And-Sections.md

 Nothing in all of this is particularly new: These concepts are heavily borrowing from Razor or ASP.NET classic pages or any other MVC style framework.
 The difference here though is that this isn't a framework - this is simply a template engine that has full support for C# so you can do whatever you want to, in any type of .NET application as it's a small lightweight implementation that relies only on the Roslyn compiler as a dependency.

 ### Not meant to replace Razor for Web Applications!
 I want be clear: I'm not pitching this as a replacement for Razor or any other Web script engine.
-For pure .NET based Web applications that need scripting Razor is a great solution, especially when you pair it with editor tooling that provides the complex syntax coloring and auto-complete.
+For .NET based Web applications that need scripting Razor Pages or MVC with Razor is a the best solution, especially when you pair it with editor tooling that provides the complex syntax coloring and C# language support for auto-complete.
 I would never consider replacing Razor with this scripting engine for a Web application.
 I'd make an exception perhaps for an API that needs a one-off HTML page, or an HTML email confirmation but beyond that, there's no reason for an ASP.NET Web application to not use Razor Pages or MVC with Razor Views.

 ### Razor has major Shortcomings for Non-Web Apps
 But... if you need to **integrate scripting or templating into a non-Web solution**, or even in a Web solution if you need to render output to a string, Razor is a pain in the ass, because it's closely coupled to ASP.NET and the required runtime dependencies.
 You need the ASP.NET Runtime to use it even in a Desktop or pure Console application.

 It's also not easy to host Razor in non-Web applications, and even if you use one of the wrapper libraries that support this, there are limitations in what works and some things work differently than the 'full' version of Razor in ASP.NET.

 Then there's also the hassle of editor support: As much as I like Razor, outside of a Visual Studio or Rider, Razor page code has shit for support in other editors (including Visual Studio Code) or even in Visual Studio if the Razor page is not part of a full ASP.NET project in which case you'll be inundated with compilation errors for missing references.
 Without proper syntax support and Intellisense, Razor is actually quite ugly to look at!